Skewness in Excel (SKEW)

 Adjusting from Sample to Population Skewness in Excel

-This is the function I use in the Summary Statistics Spreadsheet.
+This is the function I use in the Descriptive Statistics Calculator.
 The first part – SKEW(Data!$B$16:$B$10015) – is the built-in Excel SKEW function for sample skewness of cells B16 through B10015, and the rest is the adjustment from sample to population skewness, where cell G5 calculates population size:

 G5 = COUNT(Data!$B$16:$B$10015).

 The whole formula is: